klupka/Postack/README.md

 1. Create an account or log in.
 2. Create a new post or join an existing post discussion.
+3. Search for any posts.
+4. Follow other users and see their posts.
+5. The **Home** tab displays all posts, while the **Following** tab shows posts only from users you follow.
-3. Like, dislike, comment, or reply on comments in posts.
+6. Like, dislike, comment, or reply on comments in posts.

 ## Technologies